Access to Antibiotics

 SECURE: The Antibiotic Facility prepares countries for a pandemic of drug-resistant bacterial infections

-SECURE is a collaborative initiative developed by the WHO and GARDP, with strategic inputs from UNICEF and the Clinton Health Access Initiative.
-SECURE seeks to accelerate access to a portfolio of essential antibiotics, including generic antibiotics that are in short supply or not widely available, as well as newly approved “reserve” antibiotics for resistant bacterial infections.
+SECURE, a collaborative initiative by WHO and GARDP, seeks to accelerate access to a portfolio of essential antibiotics, including generic antibiotics that are in short supply or not widely available, as well as newly approved “reserve” antibiotics for resistant bacterial infections.

 Exploratory and policy projects